All Episodes

 Right now, the world depends on oil, gas, and coal.

-And the fact that we've become so dependent on Vladimir Putin's energy and allowed our allies and Europe to become so dependent on him that even when he invades a sovereign country, we don't have the courage to sanction him on the one area in the one area where it would actually be effective, speaks volumes about how weak the world is at this moment.
+And the fact that we've become so dependent on Vladimir Putin's energy and allowed our allies and Europe to become so dependent on him that even when he invades a sovereign country, we don't have the courage to sanction him on the one area, in the one area, where it would actually be effective speaks volumes about how weak the world is at this moment.

-Anyway, that's a good question, good call.
+Anyway, that's a good question.

 Thank you.